United States Army Forces Command: History

+Incomplete training of those already in guard units, combined with the need to train inductee fillers, meant that the National Guard divisions could not be deployed for at least nine months after activation.
+The ARNG was “clearly not the M-day force it had expected to be,” although it constituted “a substantial part of the available general reserve and was at a generally better level of readiness” than all but one of the few remaining regular divisions.

-In March 1948, a large-scale reorganization of the Department of the Army created the Office of the Chief of Army Field Forces (OCAFF) at Fort Monroe and placed the armies and installations in the continental United States directly under departmental control.
-Seven years later, the recommendations of the Davis Committee were implemented, establishing U.S. Continental Army Command (CONARC) to carry out both training and operations.
+In 1955, the recommendations of the Davis Committee were implemented, establishing U.S. Continental Army Command (CONARC) to carry out both training and operations.

+The Howze Board was the informal name given to the Tactical Mobility Requirements Board created at the direct request of Secretary of Defense Robert McNamara in 1962.
+In accordance with a letter issued by the CONARC Commanding General, it reviewed and tested new concepts integrating helicopters as close air support into the United States Army.
+Helicopters had been used during the Korean War to ferry wounded and supplies.
+Some U.S. combat officers recognized the possibility of using armed helicopters to carry heavy ordnance.

+Forces Command

 In 1973, forces in the United States were split between two new commands, U.S. Army Forces Command (FORSCOM) and U.S. Army Training and Doctrine Command (TRADOC).
 FORSCOM assumed CONARC's responsibility for the command and collective training of all divisions and corps in the continental U.S. and for the installations where they were based.
 To do this it had the help of various regional numbered army headquarters, First Army, Third Army (until 1974) Fourth Army, Fifth Army, and Sixth Army, at various times.
+New Army Readiness Regions were created as part of the split, to assist in monitoring and improving the effectiveness of Reserve Component forces.